2SLGBTQIA+

 Misogynoir

 This term, coined by Dr. Moya Bailey refers to the unique discrimination, and prejudice that Black women face.
 Misogynoir can be understood from an intersectional approach that identifies and considers how race and gender interact to create systems and experiences of oppression and discrimination for Black women.
 Misogynoir also involves the erasure or the unfair negative depiction of Black women.
 In the workplace, this can manifest as inequitable promotion structures, or experiences of racial gaslighting or tone policing, for example.
 Anti-racism education, practice, and policy works to combat misogynoir.
-Also see intersectionality, racial prejudice, tone policing
+Also see intersectionality, racial prejudice, tone policing.

 See more: